Beyond Empathy: Integrating Diagnostic and Therapeutic Reasoning with Large Language Models for Mental Health Counseling: OpenR1-Psy Dataset Construction

 \subsection{Systematical Dialogue Validation}

 After the generation process, synthesized dialogue turns are constructed by combining patient utterances $U_P$ with their corresponding generated reasoning traces $R$ and counselor responses $U_C$.
 To ensure the clinical relevance, logical consistency, and overall quality of this data for fine-tuning PsyLLM, we implement a rigorous validation process.
 This validation employs a multi-dimensional filtering mechanism applied to each generated turn $(R, U_C)$ based on $U_P$ and context $C$.
-A sample is kept if it satisfies the following boolean condition $K$:
+A sample is kept if it satisfies the boolean condition $K$:

 where the boolean variables $C_i$ represent the evaluation along four key dimensions: $C_1$, Complete Thinking Detection, which assesses the completeness and logical flow of the reasoning trace $R$; $C_2$, Context Coherence Evaluation, which evaluates the consistency of $(R, U_C)$ with the preceding dialogue context $C$ and the user prompt $U_P$; $C_3$, Mismatch Response Checking, which verifies the alignment between the reasoning trace $R$ and the counselor response $U_C$; and $C_4$, Reasoning Framework Checking, which confirms whether $R$ adheres to the intended guidance from international diagnostic standards ($D$) and therapeutic strategies ($T$).
 Through this process, low-quality generated segments are filtered out, resulting in a high-quality dataset used for training.
-This systematic quality control is essential for building a reliable and clinically informed mental health counseling system.